Prof Elk poses with a group of film students at Fanshawe College.

 Teaching

-I currently teach at Western University as an adjunct lecturer.
+I currently teach at Western University and Fanshawe College as an adjunct lecturer.
 This means each term I’m doing something a little different!
 For the past two years I have taught “Intro to Trans Studies” in the Gender, Sexuality, and Women’s Studies department, and this year I’m taking over the Animation/Anime course this Spring.
+I’ve taught introductory writing at Fanshawe for the past three years.

 Download my current CV here.